-- Natural, step, adoptive parents and grandparents of the employee - Natural, step, adopted children and grandchildren of the employee - A person acting in loco parentis for the employee - Natural and step brothers and sisters of the employee - Present spouse of the employee - A person assuming the role of the employee's spouse - Ex-spouse who is the natural parent of a minor child in the custody of the employee - Natural parents and grandparents of the employee's spouse - Grandchildren of the employee's spouse - Natural brothers and sisters of the employee's spouse - Present spouses of the employee's natural brothers and sisters - Son-in-law and daughter-in-law of the employee
+- Natural, step, adoptive parents and grandparents of the employee - Natural, step, current foster, adopted children and grandchildren of the employee - A person acting in loco parentis for the employee - Natural and step siblings of the employee - Present spouse/domestic partner of the employee

+- A person assuming the role of the employee's spouse - Ex-spouse/domestic partner who is the natural parent of a minor child in the custody of the employee - Natural parents and grandparents of the employee's spouse/domestic partner - Grandchildren of the employee's spouse/domestic partner - Natural siblings of the employee's spouse/domestic partner - Present spouses/domestic partners of the employee's natural siblings - Present spouses/domestic partners of the employee's children

 Bereavement leave shall be a maximum of 40 hours within ten (10) consecutive calendar days, whether services are within the state or outside the State of California.
+Leave benefits will be prorated for part-time employees based upon the number of hours worked (for example, a half-time employee has a maximum of twenty (20) hours).
+Regular, probationary, or limited-term part-time employees shall be eligible for bereavement leave in proportion to their relationship their basic workweek bears to forty (40) hours.
 Employees desiring more leave may request vacation or other appropriate leaves to be granted at the sole discretion of the department head.